Optimization

 Experience: Write from actual legal practice.
 Reference real case scenarios (anonymized where necessary), describe what clients should expect during the process, and walk through the practical realities of working with a lawyer.
 The gap between generic legal information and content grounded in real experience is something AI systems can pick up on.

 Expertise: Put a named attorney on every piece of content.
 Include bios with bar admissions, years in practice, association memberships, notable results, and areas of focus.
 Link those bios to full attorney profiles.
-AI systems factor in author credibility during trust evaluation, and signed, attributed content outperforms anonymous or generically bylined pages.
+AI systems factor in author credibility during trust evaluation, and signed, attributed content outperforms anonymous or generically bylined pages, particularly for YMYL legal topics.

 Authoritativeness: A firm's authority comes from what you publish and from how the rest of the web references you.
-Citations in legal directories, bar association profiles, news coverage, speaking engagements, and published articles all feed into the entity-level authority that AI systems evaluate.
+Citations in legal directories, bar association profiles, news coverage, speaking engagements, published articles, YouTube transcripts, and relevant Reddit discussions all feed into the entity-level authority that AI systems evaluate.
+YouTube is now the single most-cited domain in Google AI Overviews overall, and Reddit citations have surged across AI search following OpenAI's content partnership.
 CLM builds this authority through strategic citation development and brand signal optimization as part of every AI legal marketing campaign.

 Trustworthiness: Transparency builds trust.
 Display your firm's contact information prominently.
 Keep your attorney directory current.
 Publish a clear privacy policy.
 Back up every legal claim with citations to statutes, court rules, or official government sources.
 When you answer "How long do you have to file a workers' compensation claim in California?", link to the actual statute or the relevant state agency website.
 AI platforms and human readers both look for those signals.